-- 5. The findings of the survey are shown on the enclosed ALC map.
+5. The findings of the survey are shown on the enclosed ALC map.
 The map has been drawn at a scale of 1:10,000.
-It is accurate at this scale but any enlargement would be misleading. - 6.
-The fieldwork was conducted at an average density of one auger boring per hectare.
-A total of 4 borings and one soil pit were described. - 7.
-The whole site (3.4 ha) has been classified as Subgrade 3a, good quality agricultural land and comprises shallow silty soils overlying chalk.
+It is accurate at this scale but any enlargement would be misleading.

+6. The fieldwork was conducted at an average density of one auger boring per hectare.
+A total of 2 borings were described.
+A soil inspection pit from an adjacent survey (ADAS REF: 2005/059/96) was also used in the grading of this site.

+7. The whole site (0.4 ha) has been classified as Subgrade 3a, good quality agricultural land and comprises shallow silty soils overlying chalk.
 The soils on the site typically have a silt loam or medium silty clay loam topsoil overlying a thin medium silty clay loam subsoil.
-The underlying weathered chalk is generally encountered within 50-60 cm depth.
+The underlying weathered chalk is generally encountered within 45 cm depth.
 Moisture balance calculations indicate that in this low rainfall area such soils will be moderately droughty restricting the land quality to Subgrade 3a.